 The Barbarian is a very aggressive class that has some unbelievable damage.
 Moreover, the Barbarian class has many powerful AoE attacks that can destroy crowds of enemies.
 The other skills increase the attack speed, stun your opponents, or help you to get closer to the enemy.

 - Blood and Fury

 So far that's all we know - there is a possibility that a number of skills will be added to make it more exciting for mobile play, but at this moment in time we don't have any information about them.

 The Crusader might seem like a rather defensive class at the start (if you could say that), but in fact, it's a beast in terms of damage too.
 The Crusader has got skills that can protect them as well as deal damage, such as Blessed Shield, the ability we've known from Diablo III.
 With this, the Crusader is able to deal AoE damage to enemies in an area.
-Of course, at the moment we don't have much to go by, so this is all we managed to find out about the Crusader in Diablo Immortal:

 - Blessed Shield